 Since every couple is unique, every wedding should be unique as well.
 At Las Villas Akumal we don’t offer pre-arranged packages, we offer you selection to choose and quote you from those decisions so your wedding can be the way you always dreamed it would be.

 Your wedding ceremony can either take place in our beautiful garden with ocean view or on the beach.
 If you choose, the ceremony can be followed by cocktail hour in same location.
 You then have choice of having dinner at our ocean view rooftop open-air restaurant or in our garden.
 We will gladly quote you food and beverages for the whole event (from simple buffet to fancy 5 course meal).

-Rental of the wedding ceremony site and restaurant site is free of charge if you rent a minimum of 5 villas for 3 nights or 3 villas for 5 nights with us.
+Rental of the wedding ceremony site and restaurant site is free of charge if you rent a minimum of 45 room nights.
+(For example, 5 three bedroom villas for 3 nights is equal to 45 room nights).

 Our wedding coordinator will be happy to quote and coordinate the following for you:

 - Music: dj, live band, mariachi, violin or saxophone player, etc.

 - And whatever else you desire to make this day special.

 Civil wedding are recognized legally here and abroad.
 We will take care of contracting the judge, pre-marital medical tests and all the paper work for you.